 After a quick nap I decided to step out for a walk…. and immediately understood.
 The traffic is absolutely crazy with no concept of giving way to other motorists or pedestrians whatsoever!
 The gist of my earlier briefing was to simply step out into the road and keep going.
 Do not change course, stop, or step backwards.
-Simple!
+Crossing the street is simple!
 It works too.
 Insane.

 The population of Hanoi is approaching 8 million and apparently there are around 4 million scooters and mopeds in the city.
 I believe it!